omeka/classic-enduser/docs/Plugins/OaiPmhRepository.md

-This plugin implements an [Open Archives Initiative Protocol for Metadata Harvesting](http://www.openarchives.org/pmh) repository for Omeka, allowing Omeka items to be harvested by OAI-PMH harvesters.
+This plugin implements an [Open Archives Initiative Protocol for Metadata Harvesting](http://www.openarchives.org/pmh) repository for Omeka Classic, allowing Omeka items to be harvested by OAI-PMH harvesters.
 The plugin implements version 2.0 of the protocol.

 This plugin is the reverse of the functionality provided by the [OAI-PMH Harvester plugin](OaipmhHarvester.md).